A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Additional Numerical Results

 \section{Additional Numerical Results}

 This section reports additional numerical results for Algorithm~\ref{alg:noise}.
 We evaluate the relative reconstruction error, $\|\mbcT_n - \hat{\mbcT}\|_F / \|\mbcT_n\|_F$ over a given number of iterations among 100 independent trials.
-Here, $\mbcT_n$ denotes a tensor with TR-rank $r \in \{2,3,4,5\}$.
-In all settings, the entries of the TR-cores $\{\mbcQ_k\}_{k\in[d]}$ are drawn independently from $\mcN(0,\sigma_s^2)$, and Gaussian noise is added with variance $\sigma_n^2$.
+Here, $\mbcT_n$ denotes a tensor with TR rank $r \in \{2,3,4,5\}$.
+In all settings, the entries of the TR cores $\{\mbcQ_k\}_{k\in[d]}$ are drawn independently from $\mcN(0,\sigma_s^2)$, and Gaussian noise is added with variance $\sigma_n^2$.
 The average relative errors after the fixed number of iterations are plotted against the noise scale $\sigma_n$.